maruthiprithivi/titanic/README.md

 to fill the missing values before training the classifier.
 All other parameters remained the same.

 My score increased to 76.1%

+July 3 - Obtained a score of 0.78947 by testing a random forest with 200 trees and 3 variables randomly chosen at each node, i.e. _d_ is 3.
+Used 9 predictors (pclass, gender, age, sibsp, parch, fare, embarked, title and ticket2).
+Computed the mean and median of the available age values of the passengers with the title "Master".
+Took the average of this mean and median to replace the missing age values of the other passengers with the title "Master".
+Repeated this for each title "Miss", "Mr" and "Mrs".
+The missing values of the other variables (fare, embarked and ticket2) were completed by rfImpute.